Day 1: Exercises to Intermediate R Course 2025

 Find the mean, median, and standard deviation of

-and Petal.Length
+Sepal.Length and Petal.Length for each

-Species, arranged by descending mean Sepal.Length
+Species, arranged by descending mean Sepal.Length.

 Exercise 2: Conditional column creation

-Create a new column Sepal.Size
+Create a new column Sepal.Size that labels flowers

 as: